 (5) The notice must specify —

-(a) the vaccine preventable notifiable infectious disease that the child has not been immunised against, or has not acquired immunity from; and
+(a) the vaccine preventable notifiable infectious disease that the child has not been immunised against; and

-(b) the period of time during which the child is not permitted to attend the school.
+(b) the period of time during which the child is not permitted to attend, or participate in an educational programme of, the school, community kindergarten or child care service.

 [Regulation 10E inserted: Gazette 7 Dec 2018 p.
-4665.]
+4665; amended: Gazette 19 Jul 2019 p.
+2853-4.]

 10F.
-Person in charge of school to close whole or part of school
+Closure of whole or part of school, community kindergarten or child care service

-(1) The Chief Health Officer may direct the person in charge of a school to close the whole, or a part, of the school if the Chief Health Officer considers it reasonably necessary to limit or prevent the spread of a vaccine preventable notifiable infectious disease.
+(1) The Chief Health Officer may direct the person in charge of a school, community kindergarten or child care service to close the whole, or a part, of the school, community kindergarten or child care service if the Chief Health Officer considers it reasonably necessary to limit or prevent the spread of a vaccine preventable notifiable infectious disease.

 (2) The direction must —